Bond ALEMAR – B2C expansion into European markets, coffee oil production with maturity 31. 12. 2027

-The information provided here should be seen as a PROMOTIONAL SENTENCE.
-The approval of a prospectus should not be construed as an endorsement of securities that are offered or admitted to trading on a regulated market.
-We recommend that potential investors read the prospectus together with its final terms before making an investment decision in order to fully understand the potential risks and rewards associated with a decision to invest in the securities.
+The information presented here should be seen as a PROMOTIONAL SENTENCE.
+Approval of the Prospectus should not be construed as an endorsement of the securities being offered or admitted to trading on a regulated market.
+Prospective investors are advised to read the Prospectus together with its final terms before making an investment decision in order to fully understand the potential risks and rewards associated with a decision to invest in the Securities.

 Who are we?

 ALEMAR Food Group s.r.o. is a holding company that produces high quality canned meat directly in the Czech Republic, in Žabčice.
-The company has been producing canned food for dogs and c ats since the end of 2016 (previously under the company Martypet s.r.o., which is now called ALEMAR Service s.r.o. and is 100% owned by the Issuer) and we have recently launched a canned food production plant for humans.
+The company has been producing canned food for dogs and c ats since the end of 2016 (previously under the name Martypet s.r.o., which is now ALEMAR Service s.r.o. and is wholly owned by the Issuer) and we have recently launched a canned food production facility for humans.

 These preserves are then marketed by ALEMAR Real and Trading s.r.o., which is the distribution company of the holding and also carries out B2C retail sales of the LOUIE brand.